 - Anita Punja, Finance Project Manager

 As finance project manager for HDC, Anita Punja works with nonprofits and housing authorities to develop affordable housing and community facilities serving low-income people.
-Focused on project planning and financing, Anita assists HDC clients with site selection, feasibility assessment, budget and pro forma development and financial structuring, using sources such as public and private loans, grants and tax-credit equity.
+Focused on project planning and financing, Anita assists HDC clients with site selection, feasibility assessment, budget and pro-forma development and financial structuring, using sources such as public and private loans, grants and tax-credit equity.
 Anita brings strong experience in the fields of planning, architecture and sustainable development to her work.
-Prior to joining HDC in 2011, Anita worked as an urban planner in the private and nonprofit sectors, developing regional plans, economic plans, transit-oriented development plans and downtown-area plans in communities such as San Diego, California, and Bangalore, India.
+Prior to joining HDC in 2011, Anita worked as an urban planner in the private and nonprofit sectors, developing regional plans, economic plans, transit-oriented-development plans and downtown-area plans in communities such as San Diego, Calif., and Bangalore, India.
 With Livable Places, a nonprofit housing developer in Los Angeles, Anita provided project management support for mixed-income housing projects.
 Anita holds a Master of Planning from University of Southern California and a Bachelor of Architecture from the University of Oregon.
-She is certified with the American Institute of Certified Planners.

 - Jennifer Sharp, Senior Construction Project Manager